 Regret losing your virginity?

-You did it and now you wish you hadn't, or wish you hadn't with 'that' person.
-Stop beating yourself up, the reality of losing your virginity is often nothing like the fantasy.
+You had sex, and now you wish you hadn't - it's common to regret losing your virginity.
+Stop beating yourself up, the reality of losing it is often nothing like the fantasy.

 Losing your virginity is a massive deal and it more often than not can be a major disappointment.
 But don’t let a bad first experience damage your self-worth and put you off sex for life.
 It does get better.
 Honest.